ppy/osu-wiki/wiki/Game_Modes/External_Ports/osu!droid/en.md

 **[Click here to return to External Ports index page](../ "External Ports index page")**

-**osu!droid has been abandoned by the official developers (Pesets: Missing; neico: Lost motivation) and taken down from Google Play Store for inactivity and bad reviews.
+**osu!droid has been abandoned by the official developers (Pesets: Missing; neico: Lost motivation) and taken down from Google Play Store on 11 August 2016 (2016-08-11) for inactivity and bad reviews.
-This page is an archived page.**
+This page is an archived page as is without any changes.**

 **Do not update this page with iffy sources or sources not from osu! forums.
 This is the first and last warning.**

+**Thank you.**

 ![osu!droid](./img/Osu!droid_header.png "osu!droid")

 **osu!droid** is a port (or a remake) of the original game on the Android platform by [Pesets](http://osu.ppy.sh/u/Pesets).
 It has been under beta stage for a few months before officially released on Google Play.

-Currently, osu!droid is in ver.1.5.10 (15 January 2014). [neico](http://osu.ppy.sh/u/119665) is working on behalf of Pesets's absence.
-[A different pre-alpha version](http://osu.ppy.sh/forum/t/107611) is in works which may supersede osu!droid (which is currently on hiatus, though).
-11/08/16
+Currently, osu!droid is in ver.1.5.10 (15 January 2014, 2014-01-15).
+[neico](http://osu.ppy.sh/u/119665) is working on behalf of Pesets's absence.
+[A different pre-alpha version](http://osu.ppy.sh/forum/t/107611) is in works which may supersede osu!droid (which is currently on ~~hiatus~~ abandoned).

 [Announcement by peppy about osu!droid](https://osu.ppy.sh/forum/t/62561)